Helix1579/GMD/Blog Post 5 .md

 }

 ```

-Hardship 4: The Static Difficulty Trap
-My initial approach to difficulty settings was to just have a DifficultySetting class and set values directly.
-However, if I changed those values in the Inspector while playing, they wouldn't persist, and if I changed them in code, it became hard to balance.
+The initial approach to difficulty settings was to just have a DifficultySetting class and set values directly.
+However, if we changed those values in the Inspector while playing, they wouldn't persist, and if we changed them in code, it became hard to balance.
 The solution was using ScriptableObjects for each DifficultySetting.
-This allowed me to create distinct "Noob Settings", "Pro Settings", and "Rampage Settings" assets in Unity, which could be easily configured and swapped out at runtime via the GameManager.
+This allowed to create distinct "Noob Settings", "Pro Settings", and "Rampage Settings" assets in Unity, which could be easily configured and swapped out at runtime via the GameManager.
 This decoupled the settings from the GameManager script itself, making them data-driven and far more flexible.

-Hardship 5: Orchestrating the Main Menu
-Integrating the difficulty selection into the MainMenuManager was a bit of a dance.
+Integrating the difficulty selection into the MainMenuManager was tricky.
 The game needed to pause (Time.timeScale = 0f), present difficulty options, and then, once selected, resume gameplay (Time.timeScale = 1f) and hide the menu.

 ```csharp